Elizabethan Sea Dogs: Sir Richard Hawkins

 Richard Hawkins took part in the Spanish Armada in 1588 and the English Armada the following year.
 In 1593 he purchased the galleon Dainty and used by Hawkins in his expeditions for the West Indies, the Spanish Main and the South Seas.

 Hawkins plundered Valparaíso in 1594, but was trapped by two Spanish ships in the Bay of San Mateo, at the mouth of the Esmeraldas river.
 Hawkins was forced to surrender Dainty and ended up in Spanish captivity until 1602.
 One of his achievements was proving the benefits of citrus for curing scurvy.
 Hawkins was knighted in 1603.

 Sir Walter Raleigh

 Raleigh was a favourite of Queen Elizabeth, he received a title that allowed him to claim any land that he discovered in the name of England.
 During an expedition to the New World, he founded the colony of Roanoke, which later vanished.
 Raleigh became infatuated with the idea of a "city of gold" hidden somewhere in South America and set out on an expedition to find it.
 In the process the English plundered the Spanish settlement of Trinidad.
 Raleigh successfully navigated the river and its inlets, penetrating some 400 miles (640 km) into the Guiana highlands, even repelling a Spanish attack.
 Raleigh would, however, exaggerate the wealth found there upon his return to England publishing his adventure under the title of The Discovery of rich and beautiful empire of Guiana.
+Raleigh's luck would come to an end with the death of his protector; he would be arrested and beheaded in 1618 on unrelated charges.